Introduction to Loro's Rich Text CRDT

 However, a notable limitation of List CRDTs is the use of 'tombstones'.
 Upon deletion of a character, it is not fully removed but replaced with a tombstone, maintaining the ID's position.
 Depending on the algorithm, this tombstone may be removed once all participating nodes acknowledge the deletion.
 However, it can be challenging to determine if all peers have received the corresponding deletion operation.
 This information often means additional overhead for many CRDTs.
 Thus, the simplest solution is not to perform any tombstone collection.

-Unlike conventional CRDTs, REG can record just the original description of operations, not the metadata of CRDTs.
+Unlike conventional CRDTs, Eg-walker can record just the original description of operations, not the metadata of CRDTs.
 For instance, in text editing scenarios, the RGA algorithm (opens in a new tab) needs the op ID and Lamport timestamp (opens in a new tab) of the character to the left to determine the insertion point.
 Yjs (opens in a new tab)/Fugue, however, requires the op ID of both the left and right characters at insertion.
-In contrast, REG simplifies this by only recording the index at the time of insertion.
-Loro, which uses Fugue (opens in a new tab) upon REG, inherits these advantages.
+In contrast, Eg-walker simplifies this by only recording the index at the time of insertion.
+Loro, which uses Fugue (opens in a new tab) upon Eg-walker, inherits these advantages.

 What is Fugue